michael-spengler/fastro/docs/quickstart.md

     deno install -A https://raw.fastro.dev/v0.30.20/cli/fastro.ts
     ```

+## Create a project

-3. Make a new directory
+1. Make a new directory
     ```
     mkdir webapp && cd webapp
     ```

-4. Initiate a project
+2. Initiate a project
     ```
     fastro init
     ```

-5. Run server
+3. Run server locally
     ```
     fastro serve
     ```

-    Or if you want with `deno`:
+    Or if you want to run server with `deno`:
     ```
     deno run -A main.ts
     ```

-6. Open url
+4. Open url
     ```
     http://localhost:3000
     ```

-7. Go to [publishing and deployment](deployment.md) if you want to publish your webapp.
+5. Go to [publishing and deployment](deployment.md) if you want to publish your webapp.

 ## What's next:
 - [Create a handler](handler.md)